Brad Pitt, Angelina Jolie Getting Back Together? Jon Voight Hopes Things ‘Work Out’

 Are Brad Pitt and Angelina Jolie getting back together?
-After Hollywood’s hottest power couple called in quits in 2016, the world simply didn’t know what to do with itself; if Brangelina couldn’t make it, how could anyone?!
+After Hollywood’s hottest power couple called in quits in 2016, the world simply didn’t know what to do with itself; if Brangelina couldn’t make it, how could anyone?

 Several rumors hit the internet following the couple’s joint statement announcing their divorce.
 For starters, many believed that Brad Pitt cheated on Angelina Jolie with actress Marion Cotillard, leaving Angelina the exact same way he found her.
 Others were led to believe that Brad Pitt was abusive to at least one of the couple’s six children.
 Those accusations opened up an investigation by child services, putting Brad against a wall for a few weeks.
 Fortunately, nothing turned up and Brad wasn’t arrested on child abuse charges.